 To select the most appropriate water system, EWB-USA suggests that the selection process include these steps:

 Request for improved services

+Identify the factors on current sources of water including water quality and quantity, availability, location including time and distance traveled by users.

+Identification of potential new sources including water quality and quantity, location and ownership of water rights.

 Conduct a preliminary assessment with participation by the community